bazelbuild/bazel-central-registry/docs/README.md

 Additional validations implemented in the [bcr_presubmit.py](https://github.com/bazelbuild/continuous-integration/blob/master/buildkite/bazel-central-registry/bcr_presubmit.py) script:

-- No checked-in MODULE.bazel, source.json, patches files are not modified in the PR.
+- The checked-in MODULE.bazel, source.json, patches files are not modified in the PR.
-- No files outside of `modules/` directory are not modified in the pull request if the PR is adding a new module version.
+- The files outside of `modules/` directory are not modified in the pull request if the PR is adding a new module version.

 ### Anonymous module test

-The modules in the BCR are meant to be used as a dependency of other Bazel modules.
-You can specify the targets you want to expose for your dependents in the `presubmit.yml` file, and the BCR presubmit will verify those targets can be built correctly when used as a dependency of a simple anonymous module.
+The modules in the BCR are meant to be used as dependencies of other Bazel modules.
+You can specify the targets you want to expose for your dependents in the `presubmit.yml` file, and the BCR presubmit will verify those targets can be built correctly when used as dependencies of a simple anonymous module.

 For example, in `zlib@1.2.13`'s [presubmit.yml](https://github.com/bazelbuild/bazel-central-registry/blob/main/modules/zlib/1.2.13/presubmit.yml#L13):